martinlasek/Documentation/guide-how-to-write-swift.md

 ## Private and Final

-It is preferred to define a class `final` and a functions `private` by default.
+It is preferred to define a class `final` and functions `private` by default.
 That said, remove `final` or `private` only if you do need to subclass or access a function publicly.

 **Preferred**